-The update, managed by the Federal Authority for Identity, Citizenship, Customs and Port Security (ICP), allows passport data changes to flow directly into a resident’s Emirates ID record through a single digital process.
-This move is part of the UAE’s wider zero-bureaucracy initiative aimed at reducing paperwork and in-person visits.
+The unified process allows passport renewal data to automatically update a citizen’s Emirates ID record through a single digital journey.
+The move is part of the UAE’s wider zero-bureaucracy initiative, which aims to reduce paperwork, limit repeat applications, and cut down the need for in-person visits.

 Contents